 On the student's first day on site the site supervisor should provide a basic orientation including:

-- an office tour and staff introductions;
+an office tour and staff introductions;

 an overview of the jurisdiction or mission of the agency or organization and the general legal issues presently before it;

 guidelines and resources for successful performance of extern assignments.

 The Extern Site Supervisor should provide the extern with adequate work space, a safe work environment, and research facilities or necessary resources.

 The Extern Site Supervisor should ensure that:

-- The student's assignments are part of the agency or organization's regular workload and give the student some in-depth exposure to issues pertinent to the agency or organization's activities.
+The student's assignments are part of the agency or organization's regular workload and give the student some in-depth exposure to issues pertinent to the agency or organization's activities.

 The student is included in discussions of strategy and implementation that arise out of research, writing or other work in which the student has played a significant part, whenever reasonably feasible.

 The student is allowed to observe a sampling of matters that are routinely handled by the organization, but which are beyond the scope of the student's capabilities.

 The student's assignments are reasonable in terms of the student's commitment to work for the agency or organization approximately ten hours per week in the fall/spring and 32 hours per week in the summer.

 Regular Contact and Supervision